pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 .. class:: BestAvailableEncryption(password)

-    Encrypt using the best available encryption for a given key's backend.
+    Encrypt using the best available encryption for a given key.
     This is a curated encryption choice and the algorithm may change over time.